Sebastian Everding

-Sebastian Everding (born 1983) is a German politician and entrepreneur who is a member-elect of the European Parliament for the Tierschutzpartei (Animal Protection Party), having been elected in the 2024 European Parliament election in Germany.
+Sebastian Eike Everding (born 1983) is a German politician and entrepreneur who is a member of the European Parliament for the Tierschutzpartei (Animal Protection Party), having been elected in the 2024 European Parliament election in Germany.

 Everding joined the Animal Protection Party in 2020, campaigning for local elections in Dortmund.
 Since 2022, he has been one of two chairmen of the party's branch in North Rhine-Westphalia alongside Angelika Remiszewski.